 A live-out Nanny will agree to a set working pattern, typically around 10 hours a day, Monday to Friday.
 A live-out Nanny will commute to a family home to start a working day and leave at a set time.

-Of course, things may not always work this way.
-Working parents who require a Nanny may not always return home and relieve their employee at an agreed time.
-Late arrival is overtime, and additional fees levied accordingly.
-The same will apply to any evening childcare.
+Of course, things may not always work this way and having a degree of flexibility is useful.
+Working parents who require a Nanny may not always return home and relieve their employee at the agreed time.
+Nannies should be clear about boundaries and at what point additional fees are incurred.

-The national average salary for a live-out Nanny in the UK is around £30,000.
-This salary will depend upon a range of factors, though.
-Variables include location, number of children being cared for, and additional duties.
+The national average salary for a live-out Nanny in the UK is around £30,000, although this salary will depend on a range of factors.
+These include location, number of children being cared for, and additional duties.
 Naturally, experience and qualifications will also play a part in the salary you can expect to command.